canonical/source-wand/README.md

 ```bash
 sudo snap install source-wand --edge
 ```
-⚠️ Note that the snap has confinment issues, the only fully supported language is currently Go.
-Other languages may work, but need to be certified.
+⚠️ Note that using the snap, the only fully supported language is currently Go.
+Other languages will be certified shortly.

 ## Dependency analysis
 Generate dependency tree of local directory.